 Finally, an important point.
-I’m not a wannabe journalist, I’m not trying to get my name out there for exposure or otherwise.
-I’m not looking for content to be placed, or to place content elsewhere.
+I’m not a wannabe journalist, I’m not trying to get my name out there for exposure or a career.
+I’m not looking for content to be placed here, or to place content elsewhere.

-This blog exists is for discussion among the community and sharing of things I see and want to talk about.
+This blog exists is for discussion among the community and for sharing of things I see and want to talk about.

 It’s also, obviously, since 2012 been about e-calendars for Google and iCal!

 Hey, I like your website and I agree with you about watching too much racing.
 There are alot of races that I want to watch like Indy and F1 but, I don’t have enough time to so, I just watch my favorite races like Grand Am and American Le mans. there are only about 10 races each year.
 Do you know of any site that will show me the whole Grand Am six hours of the Glen?

 Thanks Joseph.
 Sadly I don’t know anything showing the 6 Hours but you could try looking at http://www.justin.tv under the Racing section.
 I don’t know if anyone covers that series though.